cheng-alvin/CHENG-Alvin/README.md

 ---

 *All of my projects on this Github page is completely free for all people visiting.
-No limitations of use and distribution.
-Please see project specific licenses for more information regarding legal rules and regulations.*
+No limitations of use and distribution.*

-*For general inquires, development and coding emails, please email eventide1029@gmail.com; For school and education related communications please email ACHET@schools.vic.edu.au or CHE0674@balwynhs.vic.edu.au or via other means.
-Please refrain from using education emails for general inquires and messages as messages could be left unanswered for longer periods.*